Personal loan documents to gather before you apply

 Key takeaways

-- Lenders generally request information about your credit score, loan purpose and monthly expenses to determine your eligibility and loan terms.
+- Lenders collect information about your credit score, loan purpose and monthly expenses to determine your eligibility and loan terms.

 - Gathering all necessary documents and information before you apply for a personal loan may help you get your funds faster.

-When you apply for a personal loan, lenders request several documents to verify your personal and financial information before making a decision.
+When you apply for a personal loan, lenders request several documents to verify your personal and financial information before offering you a loan.
 Some lenders set unique application and eligibility requirements, but most will ask for similar paperwork.

 Knowing which documents you need and having them ready before you apply may increase your chances for approval so you receive your funds more quickly.